 A quick summary:

-In addition to salaries and bonuses, fringe benefits help attract, retain and reward employees.
-They are often a combination of things like company cars, medical costs, learning and development expenses, pension schemes and many more.
+Fringe benefits help attract, retain and reward employees.
+They are often a combination of things like company cars, medical costs, learning and development expenses, pension schemes and more.

 The concept is easy to understand, and Investopedia does a great job of explaining it.
 However, here at Heka, we love to put our own spin on things.
 Take a look at our definition below.